 3. What are "technical" cookies?

 These are cookies that are used to browse or provide a service requested by the user.
 They are not used for other purposes and are normally installed directly by the website owner.
-Without the use of these cookies, some operations could not be carried out or would be more complex and / or less secure, such as home banking activities (viewing the account statement, bank transfers, bill payment, etc.), for such as cookies, which allow the identification of the user to be made and maintained during the session, are indispensable.
+Without the use of these cookies, some operations could not be carried out or would be more complex and / or less secure, such as home banking activities (viewing the account statement, wire transfers, bill payment, etc.), for such as cookies, which allow the identification of the user to be made and maintained during the session, are indispensable.

 4. Are analytics cookies "technical" cookies?

-No. The Guarantor (see provision of 8 May 2014) specified that they can be assimilated to technical cookies only if used for the purpose of optimizing the site directly by the owner of the site itself, who can collect information in aggregate form on the number of users. and how they visit the site.
+No. The Guarantor (see provision of 8 May 2014) has specified that they can be assimilated to technical cookies only if used for the purpose of optimizing the site directly by the owner of the site, who can collect information in aggregate form on the number of users. and how they visit the site.
 Under these conditions, the same rules apply to analytics cookies, in terms of information and consent, provided for technical cookies.

 5. What are "profiling" cookies?